rannn367/tp/docs/UserGuide.md

 </div>

-## Adding a staff: `staffadd` or `s`
+### Adding a staff: `staffadd` or `s`

 Adds a staff to the staff list with required details such as staff ID, name, phone, email, address, role, shift, hours worked, and performance rating.

 Format: `staffadd sid/STAFF_ID n/NAME p/PHONE e/EMAIL a/ADDRESS role/ROLE shift/SHIFT_TIMING hours/HOURS_WORKED rating/PERFORMANCE_RATING [t/TAG]...…`

-* `STAFF_ID` should start with a 'S' (case insensitive) followed by digits, e.g., S1001, s1001
+* `STAFF_ID` should start with a 'S' (case insensitive) followed by digits, e.g., S1001, s1001, and must not be longer than 10 characters
-* `NAME` should only contain alphanumeric characters and spaces, and it should not be blank
+* `NAME` should only contain alphanumeric characters and spaces, and it should not be blank and must not be longer than 50 characters
-* `PHONE` should only contain digits, and it should be at least 3 digits long
+* `PHONE` should only contain digits, and it should be between 3 and 20 digits long
 * `EMAIL` must be a valid email address
-* `ADDRESS` can take any value, and it should not be blank
+* `ADDRESS` can take any value, and it should not be blank and must not be longer than 100 characters
-* `ROLE` can take any value, and it should not be blank
+* `ROLE` can take any value, and it should not be blank and must not be longer than 50 characters
-* `SHIFT_TIMING` can take any value, and it should not be blank
+* `SHIFT_TIMING` can take any value, and it should not be blank and must not be longer than 50 characters
 * `HOURS_WORKED` should only contain digits
 * `PERFORMANCE_RATING` should only contain digits, and it should be between 0 to 5.0 (inclusive)
 * `TAG` can take any value, optional field